clanfear/CSSS508/Lectures/Week11/CSSS508_Week11_broom.md

 A lot!

 * How to get data into R from a variety of formats
-* How to do "data janitor" work to manipulate and clean data
+* How to do "data custodian" work to manipulate and clean data
 * How to make pretty visualizations
 * How to automate with loops and functions
 * How to combine text, calculations, plots, and tables into dynamic R Markdown reports
-* How to acquire and work with spatial and social media data
+* How to acquire and work with spatial data

 What Comes Next?